All Episodes

 We're not even finished with the first sentence.

-And we have a picture of Romney's school as though it's where the titans of industry gather for the economic forum in Davos, Switzerland.
+And we have a picture of Romney's school as though it's where the titans of industry gather for the Economic Forum in Davos, Switzerland.

-Back on the campus, Romney spotted something he um thought didn't belong at a school where the boys wore ties and carried briefcases.
+Back on the campus, Romney spotted something he thought didn't belong at a school where the boys wore ties and carried briefcases.

-Well, here's the picture.
+Here's the picture.

 Romney, 1965, coming off spring break.